 Whenever I’m asked questions about my writing, I always seem to find out something new for myself.
-Here are my answers to some questions put to me in a recent interview.
+Here are my answers to some questions I was asked by a blogger friend.

 What am I working on?

-Ahem, this is an embarrassing question because I’ve been working on it for such a long time.
+This is embarrassing because I’ve been working on it for such a long time.
 It’s the sequel to my novel The Figurehead.
 That was set in

 I have no idea why it’s taken me so long to get into the sequel.
 I knew I wanted it to feature a theatre company performing melodramas and that it would see Helen becoming involved in her father’s business.
 I also knew there’d have to be a crime (see above brackets) but, since John and Helen had ended the previous book with what I described as ‘a lover’s kiss’, I had to work out what they’d been doing in the year that had passed since then.
-This, remember, was in early Victorian Scotland so their options were limited.
-I’m 23,000 words into it and waiting for it to grab me and insist I work it all out.
-It doesn’t help that I’ve also started writing another sequel, to my satire The Sparrow Conundrum, and have made copious notes for the sixth (and probably last) in my detective series.
+This, remember, was early Victorian Scotland so their options were limited.

 How does my work differ from others of its genre?